yuqiliao/IDE-help-guide/_book/08-definitions-by-study.md

 Content category and subcategory titles may overlap, but specific variables appear only once in a subcategory.
 Use “Search” in the Select Grouping Variables step to locate variables.

-#### Achievement Levels
+#### Benchmarks
-In addition to average scale scores, achievement results for PIRLS and ePIRLS are reported using achievement levels.
-The achievement levels are international benchmarks based on collective judgments about what students should know and be able to do relative to the body of content reflected in each subject-area assessment.
+In addition to average scale scores, achievement results for PIRLS and ePIRLS are reported using benchmarks.
+The benchmarks are internationally set levels developed to provide a concrete interpretation of what the scores on the PIRLS achievement scale means.
+PIRLS uses scale anchoring to describe student performance at various points along the scale. .
 The overall reading literacy scale is divided into international benchmarks.
 International benchmarks for the reading levels are as follows:

 -	Below low—below 400
 -	At low—between 400 and 474